 2. Check if you have multiple super accounts

 If you have had more than one job, you could have more than one super account.

 3. Keep the one super fund when you change jobs

-With super, every dollar counts.
-If your super fund is charging you high fees, it may be time to consider changing funds.
+So, if your super fund is charging you high fees, it may be time to consider changing funds.

 To find out how much you are paying – look at your latest super statement.
 Need some help working out if you are paying too much?
 A Wealth Specialist can help.

 5. Understand how your super is invested